 In the following, we explore the general trends found across the different emission line grids.
 We elaborate on some of the discussion from K97, Ferguson et al. (1997), and Baldwin et al. (1995).

 Many of the emission lines display similar basic trends across the locally optimally emitting cloud plane.
-They emit in a narrow range of ionization parameters (which span from the bottom left to the top right corners of our grid); thus, there is not much emission in the bottom right corner of our grids (low ionization parameter: high nH, low φH) and even less in the top left corner (high ionization parameter: low nH, high φH).
-For low ionization parameters, the gas is under-ionized and the emission line does not emit efficiently, while for high ionization parameters, the gas becomes over-ionized and also does not emit efficiently.
+They emit in a narrow range of ionization parameters; thus, there is not much emission in the bottom right corner of our grids (low ionization parameter: high nH, low φH) where the gas is under-ionized and even less in the top left corner (high ionization parameter: low nH, high φH) where the gas is over-ionized.

 Another way to understand these general trends in emission is by analyzing optical depth at 912 Å. On our grids, some of the optically thin clouds are located in the upper left corner where the temperature is 105 < Te < 107 K (Figure 3).
 Most of the emission lines we present do not emit at such high temperatures; consequently, there is little emission by most clouds in this region of our grids.
-Other optically thin clouds are also located in the lower right corner of the grids with temperatures 102 < Te < 103 K. Remember that our simulations are truncated at temperatures below 4000 K (§x.x).
+Other optically thin clouds are also located in the lower right corner of the grids with temperatures 102 < Te < 103 K. Remember that our simulations are truncated at temperatures below 4000 K (§3.1.2).
 While some optical and infrared emission lines emit in these extreme regions, these efficiency of reprocessing the spectrum is generally very low in this region and emission lines are again weak.

 Contrarily, optically thick clouds are located diagonally across the grids from the lower left corner to the upper right.
 The reprocessing efficiency in optically thick clouds (as opposed to optically thin clouds) is much higher for most of our emission lines.
 This is expected because ionizing photons in optically thick clouds collide more frequently before escaping than in optically thin clouds.
 Thus, the emission lines emit more strongly in the optically thick region.
 Notable, along the top of the ridge (when moving from the optically thick to the optically thin region), the optical depth drops off severely, sometimes by 6 orders of magnitude.
 This corresponds to 1 < log(U) < 2.
 Along the bottom of the ridge (log(U) ≈ -4), this drop off is much less severe.
 Finally, though located diagonally across the LOC plane, the divisions between optically thin and thick clouds are not along constant ionization contour lines.
 The optically thick region broadens with higher nH and φH values.